UFFeScience/Flower-PROV/README.md

 This project addresses these challenges by improving traceability and monitoring capabilities in FL workflows.

-# Flower-PROV: Provenance-Aware Federated Learning
+# ## 🚀 Flower-PROV: Provenance-Aware Federated Learning

 **Flower-PROV** is an extension of the open-source [**Flower**](https://flower.ai/) Federated Learning (FL) framework, designed to integrate **provenance tracking** as a core component of FL workflows to enhance **reproducibility and analysis**.

-## Overview
+## 🔍 Key Features

 **Flower-PROV** enables the **automatic and distributed capture** of:
 - **Retrospective provenance** (*r-prov*): Logs details about the actual FL workflow execution.
 - **Prospective provenance** (*p-prov*): Represents the FL workflow specification.

 The captured provenance data includes:
-- Participating clients
+✅ Participating clients
-- Hyperparameter values
+✅ Hyperparameter values
-- Accuracy metrics
+✅ Accuracy metrics
-- Model versions and checkpoints
+✅ Model versions and checkpoints

 Beyond simply collecting provenance data, **Flower-PROV** actively **uses** it to:
 - **Dynamically adjust model hyperparameters** during training.
 - **Enable clients to recover previously trained models** as a starting point for local training, avoiding redundant computations.

+## 🎯 Demonstration

 ## References

 - Beutel, D. J., et al. [*Flower: A Friendly Federated Learning Framework.*](https://arxiv.org/abs/2007.14390), 2020.
 - Lopes, G., et al. [*Flower-PROV: Provenance-Aware Federated Learning.*](https://dblp.org/rec/conf/carla/LopesNBD023) CARLA 2023.

+## 📜 License

+This project is licensed under the **Apache License 2.0**.
+See the [LICENSE](LICENSE) file for more details.

 # Flower-PROV